4-day Machu Picchu, Cusco, Sacred Valley.

 Getting around Machu Picchu: On the mountaintop aerie that is Machu Picchu, transportation options are limited.
 A shuttle bus will take you from Aguas Calientes town to the entrance gates of Machu Picchu.
 (The bus station is on the main road, across the river from the train station.
 Buses operate from 5:30am-5:30pm.)
 Once inside, be prepared to walk up and down steep stone stairs and dirt paths.
 You can also hike between Aguas Calientes and the Machu Picchu entrance, but the way is steep.
 Also keep in mind that there are plenty of hiking opportunities inside the sanctuary.

 Responsible travel: Thousands of tourists visit Machu Picchu every year.
 As the total number of visitors continues to increase, we all need to do our part to preserve and protect this wonderful place.
 Be sure to carry out all trash and be respectful of local culture and traditions.
 Read more tips for how to visit Machu Picchu responsibly and respectfully.

 Book a guided tour: A guided tour of Machu Picchu (usually 2-3 hours) is the best way to cover the main sights and get an insider’s perspective on the myths and legends of the Inca city.
 Balance it out with some free time to explore the site on your own.

-Hike the Inca Trail: Trekking Peru’s most famous trail is at the top of many a traveler’s bucket list.
+Hike the Inca Trail: Trekking Peru’s most famous trail is at the top of many travelers’ bucket list.
 You’ll follow in the footsteps of the Incas and get a chance to experience the dramatic ups and downs (literal and figurative) of this sacred pilgrimage route through the Andes.
+See an Inca Trail map and day-by-day breakdown of the trek.

 Climb to the Sun Gate: If Inca Trail tickets are sold out, but you’re still keen to get a small taste of it, hike 30-45 minutes to the Sun Gate entrance (Inti Punku) where trekkers get their first glimpses of Machu Picchu.
 You’ll get great views of the Inca citadel along the way, and at the top, you’ll have a bird’s eye perspective of the surrounding cloud forest landscape.